Publishing Historical Records in Collaborative Digital Editions

 The National Historical Publications and Records Commission (NHPRC) of the National Archives supports projects that promote access to America's historical records to encourage understanding of our democracy, history, and culture.

-The following grant application information is for Publishing Historical Records in Documentary Editions.
+The following grant application information is for Publishing Historical Records in Collaborative Digital Editions.

 Catalog of Federal Domestic Assistance (CFDA) Number: 89.003

 There are two deadlines for this opportunity.
 New projects and projects currently receiving funds from the NHPRC may apply at either deadline.